kmaliszewski9/readl/README.md

 ## Architecture

 The Kokoro runtime lives in the sibling `kokoro.js` package.
 We build it with Rollup/TypeScript and install it into the Electron app via a local `file:` dependency.
 Inside Electron, a lightweight worker thread (`kokoro-worker.js`) hosts the TTS engine (`kokoro-engine.js`) so the main process stays responsive while synthesis runs and can abort work on demand.
 The renderer only talks to the main process over IPC, which then proxies requests to the worker and streams results back; this keeps audio buffers and ONNX execution off the UI thread.

-## Prerequisites

-- macOS (Apple Silicon supported)
-- Node.js 18+
-- Optional: set `READL_AUDIO_DIR="/absolute/path/to/audios"` before launching to control where synthesized WAVs and alignment sidecars are stored (defaults to `<repo>/audios`).

-The first synthesis downloads the Kokoro ONNX weights from Hugging Face (roughly 300 MB) and caches them under `.kokoro-cache` in the repo root.

 ## Setup